Francis Nzaba

-Francis Beny Nzaba (born 17 July 2002) is a Congolese professional footballer who plays as a centre-back for Erovnuli Liga club Dinamo Tbilisi, on loan from Süper Lig club İstanbul Başakşehir.
+Francis Beny Nzaba (born 17 July 2002) is a Congolese professional footballer who plays as a centre-back for TFF First League club Esenler Erokspor on loan from Süper Lig club İstanbul Başakşehir.

 Professional career

-Nzaba began his senior career with the Diables Noirs in the 2021-22 season making 4 appearances in the CAF Confederation Cup that season.
+Nzaba began his senior career with the Diables Noirs in the 2021–22 season making 4 appearances in the CAF Confederation Cup that season.
 He transferred to the Turkish club İstanbul Başakşehir on 9 May 2022 on a three-year contract.
 He made his professional debut with Başakşehir as a late substitute in a 2–0 Süper Lig win over Antalyaspor on 27 December 2022.

 On 24 January 2023, Nzaba was loaned by Dinamo Tbilisi in Georgia until the end of 2023.

 International career

 Nzaba made his international debut with the Congo national team in a friendly 2–1 loss to Sierra Leone on 29 March 2022.